runpod/docs/docs/hub/overview.md

 ---
 title: "Overview"
-description: ""
+description: "The RunPod Hub is a centralized repository for discovering, sharing, and deploying preconfigured AI repos optimized for RunPod's Serverless infrastructure."
 sidebar_position: 1
 ---

 # RunPod Hub overview

-The RunPod Hub solves a critical problem for AI developers and teams: finding and deploying **ready-to-use AI repositories** without the hassle of complex setup.
+The RunPod Hub is a centralized repository that enables users to **discover, share, and deploy preconfigured AI repos** optimized for RunPod's [Serverless infrastructure](/serverless/overview/).
+It serves as a catalog of vetted, open-source repositories that can be deployed with minimal setup, creating a collaborative ecosystem for AI developers and users.

-Whether you're a developer looking to **share your work** or a user seeking **pre-configured solutions**, the Hub makes discovering and deploying AI projects seamless and efficient.
+Whether you're a developer looking to **share your work** or a user seeking **preconfigured solutions**, the Hub makes discovering and deploying AI projects seamless and efficient.

 <img src="/img/docs/hub-homepage.png" width="900" alt="Screenshot of the Hub page in the RunPod console"/>

-## What is the Hub?

-The RunPod Hub is a centralized repository that enables users to **discover, share, and deploy pre-configured AI repos** optimized for RunPod's [Serverless infrastructure](/serverless/overview/).
-It serves as a catalog of vetted, open-source repositories that can be deployed with minimal setup, creating a collaborative ecosystem for AI developers and users.

 ## Why use the Hub?